 I am an outdoorsman and explorer.
 Growing up in Nova Scotia, this consisted of carrying a fishing rod in the spring and summer and staying near water, while in the fall and winter I'd carry a shotgun for small game.
-It was never about fishing or hunting, it was about being outdoors, and my Dad and I would joke that we'd most certainly starve to death if we were actually trying to hunt for food.
+It was never about fishing or hunting, it was about being outdoors.
 I also collected rocks (amethyst, agate, and other crystals) and had collections of animal skulls, wasp nests, and antlers.
-When I was a kid, I was the best frog catcher in the neighbourhood and have devised live traps for catching everything from birds to mice.
-I've white water rafted in a dinghy from Canadian Tire, backpacked 8 km carrying a coleman cooler between a friend and I, and snorkeled in lilypad patches to find fishing lures people snagged.
+I still find almost everything about nature fascinating.

 When I followed school and work out west, I adapted my hobbies to fit my new surroundings.
-I now do a ton of hiking, some scrambling, and a little fishing, backpacking, and snowshoeing.
-I want to get a packraft, canoe, and build an off-grid cabin.
-I like learning about what I see, whether that is flowers, tracks, or poop, and love solving little mysteries about the natural world.
+I now do a ton of hiking, scrambling, fishing, backpacking, and snowshoeing.
+I want to get a packraft and canoe too.
+I still love learning about what I see, whether that is flowers, tracks, or poop, and like solving little mysteries about the natural world.
 I do it all because that's who I am – an outdoorsman.
 I'm not a peak bagger, I just hike up peaks because the top is a logical stopping point.
 When I go fishing, I stop at the lake.
 I'm not a hiker, scrambler, or snowshoer either; those are just activities I currently enjoy while outdoors.
-I choose trips for the conditions, my mood, and a variety of inexact measures, but it's all designed to get me outdoors, exercising, exploring, and learning.
+I choose trips for the conditions, my mood, and a variety of inexact measures, but it's all designed to get me outdoors.

 About this website: